 Preliminaries items for Sub-contracting tasks

 A sub-contractor carries out specific tasks in a construction project.
-Sub-contractors are known for specialised skills such as topo survey, CCTV drainage survey, GI survey, etc.
+Sub-contractors are known for specialized skills such as topo survey, CCTV drainage survey, GI survey, etc.

 Difference between Preliminaries and Preambles

 Preliminaries and Preambles both are very important sections of a contract or tender document, but they are not the same.
-Both covers an entirely different set of information.
+Both cover an entirely different set of information.